katenovita/retail-sales-prediction/README.md

 - Supply chain operations
 - Promotion budgeting

-The goal: Predict daily sales for each store in the test period based on historical sales and store metadata.
+The goal: _Predict daily sales for each store in the test period (6 weeks in advance) based on historical sales and store data_.
 Accurate forecasts directly reduce operational costs and improve revenue planning.

 ## Methodology
 1. Data Preparation